bxt/ivrea/README.md

 * [Morse](./morse): reading ASCII form serial, converting to morse, and making an LED blink
 * [Fade LED array](./fadeLedArray.ino): Smooth marquee of LEDs using PWM, poti for speed control
+* [LED piano](./ledPiano): Toggle pins from a browser, e.g. on a phone, using node.js and websockets
 * Planned: Control multiple bargrahps with shift registers with nice visuals? (like [here](https://www.arduino.cc/en/Tutorial/Foundations/ShiftOut))
 * Planned: Well, the 8 bit CPU...
 * Maybe: Using Ardiuno as a general purpose debugger / controller via [firmata](https://github.com/firmata/arduino) and some node app